ggoupy/ggoupy.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a research scientist at [Nokia Bell Labs](https://www.nokia.com/bell-labs/), Espoo, Finland.
-I explore neuromorphic computing for wireless communication.
+I explore neuromorphic computing for wireless communications.

 I obtained my PhD in computer science from University of Lille, France, in 2025.
 My research focused on efficient supervised learning in spiking neural networks.